bineet-coderep/Robust_Reach_Set_Computation/LinearSystemsWithFaults/Documentation/api-doc.md

   * `int uS`: The state number for which the unsafe condition is to be checked.
   * `float uC`: The unsafe state `uS` should be less than equals `uC`.
   * `String strName`: Name of the Benchmark.
-* `verifyTemplate(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC)`:  Returns a dictionary with the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters.
+* `verifyTemplateNonVerbose(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC)`:  Returns a dictionary with the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters.
 Following are explanation of the parameters:
   - `Matrix A`: A `numpy` square array representing A of the given dynamics of the form Ax+B.
   - `Matrix B`: A `numpy` 2-D array representing B of the given dynamics of the form Ax+B.
   - `char mode`: It can take values from the set `{'+','.'}`. `'+'` represents the given dynamics is discrete and `'.'` represents the given dynamics is continuous.
   - `int h`: If the given dynamics is continuous, then `h` is the step size used for discretizing it.
   - `list f`: List of blocks with uncertainties, represented with the tuple `(startrow,length,startcol,breadth)`
-  - `list v`: An ordered list of integers which denotes the percentage, the uncertain variable at that index can vary.
+  - `list v`: An ordered list of tuple which denotes the range, the uncertain variable at that index can vary.
   - `int T`: Time up to which verification of the system is desired.
   - `list initset`: An ordered list of tuple of the form `(int min, int max)` representing the range of value for the state variable at that index.
   - `int uS`: The state number for which the unsafe condition is to be checked.
   - `float uC`: The unsafe state `uS` should be less than equals `uC`.
+* `verifyTemplateTimeVarying(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC,String strName, int s)`:  Displays the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters for time-varying perturbation.
+Following are explanation of the parameters:
+  - `Matrix A`: A `numpy` square array representing A of the given dynamics of the form Ax+B.
+  - `Matrix B`: A `numpy` 2-D array representing B of the given dynamics of the form Ax+B.
+  - `char mode`: It can take values from the set `{'+','.'}`. `'+'` represents the given dynamics is discrete and `'.'` represents the given dynamics is continuous.
+  - `int h`: If the given dynamics is continuous, then `h` is the step size used for discretizing it.
+  - `list f`: List of blocks with uncertainties, represented with the tuple `(startrow,length,startcol,breadth)`
+  - `list v`: An ordered list of list of tuple which denotes the range of perturbations at every time-step for each uncertain variable.
+  - `int T`: Time up to which verification of the system is desired.
+  - `list initset`: An ordered list of tuple of the form `(int min, int max)` representing the range of value for the state variable at that index.
+  - `int uS`: The state number for which the unsafe condition is to be checked.
+  - `float uC`: The unsafe state `uS` should be less than equals `uC`.
+  - `String strName`: Name of the Benchmark.
+  - `int s`: The perturbation will vary after `s` steps according to `list v`.
+* `verifyTemplateTimeVaryingNonVerbose(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC,String strName, int s)`:  Returns a dictionary with the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters for time-varying perturbations.
+Following are explanation of the parameters:
+  - `Matrix A`: A `numpy` square array representing A of the given dynamics of the form Ax+B.
+  - `Matrix B`: A `numpy` 2-D array representing B of the given dynamics of the form Ax+B.
+  - `char mode`: It can take values from the set `{'+','.'}`. `'+'` represents the given dynamics is discrete and `'.'` represents the given dynamics is continuous.
+  - `int h`: If the given dynamics is continuous, then `h` is the step size used for discretizing it.
+  - `list f`: List of blocks with uncertainties, represented with the tuple `(startrow,length,startcol,breadth)`
+  - `list v`: An ordered list of list of tuple which denotes the range of perturbations at every time-step for each uncertain variable.
+  - `int T`: Time up to which verification of the system is desired.
+  - `list initset`: An ordered list of tuple of the form `(int min, int max)` representing the range of value for the state variable at that index.
+  - `int uS`: The state number for which the unsafe condition is to be checked.
+  - `float uC`: The unsafe state `uS` should be less than equals `uC`.
+  - `String strName`: Name of the Benchmark.
+  - `int s`: The perturbation will vary after `s` steps according to `list v`.
 * `readFromFile(String fname)`: Displays the _'Final Verification Report'_ of the dynamics as given in the input XML file `fname`.
+Format of the input file is explained in `how-to-use.md`.
+* `readFromFileTimeVarying(String fname)`: Displays the _'Final Verification Report'_ of the dynamics as given in the input XML file `fname` for time-varying perturbation.
 Format of the input file is explained in `how-to-use.md`
-* **Other methods are also available Inbuilt for various Benchmark Verification**
+* **Other methods are also available inbuilt, for various Benchmark Verification**.
+Inbuilt methods are available for both constant and time-varying noise as well.
+Method names with <benchmark> are to verify the benchmark with a constant perturbation whereas Method names with <benchmark> followed by `TimeVarying` are to verify with time-varying noise.